Hillsdale Downtown Historic District

 In the 20th century, Hillsdale County continued to thrive economically, with the automobile industry playing a significant role in its growth.
 The area also became known for its vibrant agricultural community, with dairy farming and crop production becoming major industries.
 Today, Hillsdale County remains a quaint and close-knit community, with a strong agricultural heritage and a dedication to preservation of its historic buildings and landmarks.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hillsdale County, Michigan.
+This timeline provides a condensed summary of the historical journey of Hillsdale County, Michigan.

 • 1829: Hillsdale County is established on October 29.